 Jeremiah agreed with Ezekiel (Jeremiah 31:30), for in the mind of Moses (who introduced the very concept of generational sin), a generational curse didn't mean we are personally guilty for our ancestors’ sins.
 Rather, it meant that we inherit the consequences of their sins.
 For instance, Moses wrote that because of Adam and Eve’s sin, all women now have increased pain in childbearing (Genesis 3:16) and all men now find it harder to make a living (Genesis 3:18-19).
 It also meant that we have all inherited a sinful propensity from our common ancestor, Adam.
 Obviously, these generational curses still apply to born again Christians.
 Although we are by no means personally guilty for Adam’s sin, we still have an inherited propensity toward sin, and we still bear the same consequences regarding childbirth and making a living as did Adam and Eve.

 In Jeremiah 31, Jeremiah states that the proverb in question would no longer be spoken when the messiah comes.
 That's why some interpret Jeremiah as predicting that Jesus’ death would automatically cancel generational curses for born again Christians.
-But they ignore not only what I have just said, but also the fact that Ezekiel says that this false proverb would no longer be quoted even in his own day (Ezekiel 18:3)!
+But they ignore the fact that Ezekiel says that this false proverb would no longer be quoted even in his own day (Ezekiel 18:3)!
 Yet Malachi, who wrote centuries after Ezekiel, said that the concept of a generational curse was, in fact, still in force in his day (“Because of you I will rebuke your descendants” (Malachi 2:3, NIV)).
 Obviously, generational curses — as Moses defined them — were not what Ezekiel and Jeremiah declared would come to an end, either in their own lifetime or even in the time of the Messiah.
 Rather, what would come to an end was the quoting of a very unbiblical proverb that should never have been spoken in the first place!